- 2020 Events

 - Get Involved

 - Support Us

-WOTS Book of the Month is a new program that will highlight one fantastic Canadian author a month.
+WOTS Book of the Month showcases one fantastic Canadian author a month.
 Watch for our announcement on Twitter the first week of every month!
 Mid-month, we will hold a chat with the author on Twitter.
 If you have thoughts on the book, we welcome you to submit your review or reaction to be posted on our blog.

 To submit a short (300 word max.) book review for this months’ title, please get in touch with Maya at email@example.com

 In a twitter-takeover, Trillium award-winning Téa Mutonji will be our guest interviewer for this #WOTSauthorchat with Eternity Martis!

 ETERNITY MARTIS is an award-winning Toronto-based journalist and a senior editor at Xtra.
 She earned an honours BA and a Certificate in Writing from Western University and an MJ from Ryerson University.
 She was a 2017 National Magazine Awards finalist for Best New Writer and the 2018 winner of the Canadian Online Publishing.

 They Said This Would Be Fun A powerful, moving memoir about what it's like to be a student of colour on a predominantly white campus.